Laura now forecast to be a catastrophic Category 4 hurricane

 “I very much anticipate that my office will be gone when I get back.
 It will be scattered throughout that field.”

 The hurricane also threatens a center of the U.S. energy industry.
-The government said 84% of Gulf oil production and an estimated 61% of natural gas production were shut down.
+The government said 84% of Gulf oil production and an estimated 61% of natural gas production were shut down, including Valero and Total refineries in Port Arthur, and Citgo’s plant in Lake Charles.
 Nearly 300 platforms have been evacuated.
 Consumers are unlikely to see big price hikes however, because the pandemic has decimated demand for fuel.

+“If Laura moves further west toward Houston, there will be a much bigger gasoline supply problem,” Oil analyst Andrew Lipow said, since refineries usually take two to three weeks to resume full operations.

-Laura took aim at the U.S. after killing nearly two dozen people on the island of Hispaniola, including 20 in Haiti and three in the Dominican Republic, where it knocked out power and caused intense flooding.
+Laura closed in on the U.S. after killing nearly two dozen people on the island of Hispaniola, including 20 in Haiti and three in the Dominican Republic, where it knocked out power and caused intense flooding.
 It’s just days before the Aug.
 29 anniversary of Hurricane Katrina, which breached the levees in New Orleans, flattened much of the Mississippi coast and killed as many as 1,800 people in 2005.
-Hurricane Rita struck southwest Louisiana weeks later as a Category 3 storm.
+Hurricane Rita followed Katrina weeks later, striking southwest Louisiana as a Category 3 storm.

 Mone reported from Galveston; Martin reported from Marietta, Georgia, and Plaisance from Stephensville, Louisiana.
 Associated Press contributors include Paul Weber in Austin, Texas, Juan Lozano in Houston; Seth Borenstein in Kensington, Maryland; ; Melinda Deslatte in Baton Rouge; Louisiana; Kevin McGill in New Orleans; Jay Reeves in Birmingham, Alabama; Jill Bleed in Little Rock, Arkansas; Julie Walker and Cathy Bussewitz in New York, and Sophia Tulp in Atlanta, Georgia.